Visit NJ Farms!

 Hours of Operation

-April through June 2017 Tuesday - Saturday 10 am to 5 pm and closed Sundays and Mondays.
-July through October 2017 Wednesday - Saturday 10 am to 5 pm and Sunday 12 noon - 5 pm.
-Closed Mondays and Tuesdays.
+April through June 2018 Tuesday - Saturday 10 am to 5 pm and closed Holidays, Sundays and Mondays.
+July through October 2018 Wednesday - Saturday 10 am to 5 pm and Sunday 12 noon - 5 pm.
+Closed Holidays, Mondays and Tuesdays.
 Last admittance to the farm is at 4 pm.
 Except for certain special events, the site is closed November through March.